The path-missing and path-free complexes of a directed graph: Proof of the f-polynomial

 Let us first consider Case 1.
-In this case, the graph $G$ has no useless edges.
-But $G$ has at least one edge (because $\# E > 0$).
-Let $f$ be such an edge.
-The edge $f$ cannot be useless (since $G$ has no useless edges), and thus belongs to some $s-t$-path.
-This $s-t$-path must have at least one edge (namely, $f$); let $e$ be its first edge.
-Thus, $e$ is an edge with source $s$.
+In this case, the graph $G$ has no useless arcs.
+But $G$ has at least one arc (because $\# E > 0$).
+Let $f$ be such an arc.
+The arc $f$ cannot be useless (since $G$ has no useless arcs), and thus belongs to some $s-t$-path.
+This $s-t$-path must have at least one arc (namely, $f$); let $e$ be its first arc.
+Thus, $e$ is an arc with source $s$.

 Lemma~\ref{lem.fpol.rec} (applied to $W = E$, $\Delta = \Pm{G}$ and $w = e$) yields

 (since $\dl_{\Pm{G}}(e) = \Pm{G/e}$ by Lemma~\ref{lem:delcon} (b), and since $\lk_{\Pm{G}}(e) = \Pm{G \backslash e}$ by Lemma~\ref{lem:delcon} (a)).